 IRA Owner's Death Before Required Beginning Date.
 If the beneficiary is an individual, the beneficiary may generally choose the distribution requirements that apply to them by making an election between two distinct distribution options: 1) life expectancy payments, or 2) the 5-year rule.
 The deadline for the beneficiary distribution election is generally December 31 of the calendar year following IRA owner's death.
 If, however, the beneficiary is the deceased IRA owner's spouse and they are the sole beneficiary, the election deadline is the earlier of December 31 of calendar year the IRA owner attained (or would have attained) RMD starting age or December 31 of the fifth calendar year following your death.
-If, however, the IRA owner's death was in the calendar year they attained (or would have attained) (or would have attained) RMD starting age, or in the calendar year immediately following the year they attained attained or such spouse beneficiary was December 31 of the calendar year following your death.
+If, however, the IRA owner's death was in the calendar year they attained (or would have attained) (or would have attained) RMD starting age, or in the calendar year immediately following the year they attained and they are the sole beneficiary was December 31 of the calendar year following your death.
 If, however, the IRA owner's death was in the calendar year they attained for such spouse beneficiary was December 31 of the calendar year following your death.
 See "Required Distributions" in this disclosure statement for information on determining your RMD starting age.
 If a beneficiary does not make an election by the applicable deadline, they will be required to take RMDs according to the life expectancy payments option.

 Under the 5-year rule, the beneficiary is required to deplete the IRA by December 31 of the fifth calendar year following the IRA owner's death.
 With life expectancy payments, RMDs based on the beneficiary's life expectancy must be withdrawn each year.
 Unless the beneficiary is the deceased IRA owner's spouse and they are the sole beneficiary, these RMDs must begin in the calendar year following the IRA owner's death and must continue for each subsequent calendar year.
 If the beneficiary is the deceased IRA owner's spouse and they are the sole beneficiary is the deceased IRA owner's spouse and they are the calendar year.
 If the beneficiary is the deceased IRA owner's spouse and they are the sole beneficiary, these RMDs must begin in the later of the calendar year following the year the IRA owner died, or the calendar year the deceased IRA owner attained (or would have attained) RMD starting age if still living.
 See "Required Distributions" in this disclosure statement for information on determining deceased IRA owner's RMD starting age.
 To determine the amount of the RMD for a given year, the IRA balance (i.e., generally the fair market value of the Inherited IRA on December 31 of the preceding year) is divided by the applicable denominator.
 For a spouse beneficiary, the applicable denominator (using the Uniform Lifetime Table or the Single Life Table) is that which corresponds to the age the spouse beneficiary attains on their birthday in the distribution year.
 The Uniform Lifetime Table is used if the spouse beneficiary's first distribution year following the IRA owner's death.
-Once the applicable denominator is determined for the beneficiary's age on their birthday in the calendar year following the Single Life Table) is the which corresponds to the beneficiary, for the first distribution year following the IRA owner's death.
-Once the applicable denominator is determined for the first distribution year, it is reduced by one for each succeeding year.
-The RMD is the minimum amount required to be withdrawn ea
+Once the applicable denominator is determined for the beneficiary's age on their birthday in the calendar year following the Single Life Table) is the which corresponds to the beneficiary's age on their birthday in the calendar year following the Single Life Table) is the spouse beneficiary's first distribution year, the applicable denominator (using the Single Life Table) is that which corresponds to the beneficiary age on their bir